 These are the best books for Embryology:

-At first, it is indeed hard to comprehend but as and when you read it, you will eventually understand it over time.
+Inderbir Singh’s Textbook Of Human Embryology is the most recommended book for Embryology.
+It’s specific and well written.
+At first, Embryology is indeed hard to comprehend but as and when you read it, you will eventually understand it over time.

 Topics are comprehensively covered and ideal for reading.
 For a better understanding and to clear all your pertaining doubts, it has a lot of pictures and illustrations.

-With the all-new competency-based curriculum, the South Asian Edition is really helpful because it’s updated to cover all the topics along with their clinical aspects and corrections.
+With the all-new competency-based curriculum, the latest edition is really helpful because it’s updated to cover all the topics along with their clinical aspects and corrections.

 Chapters are summarised in the end for a quick recall.
 Useful for last-minute revision!